 This page contains a number of links to articles concerning Christianity & HIV/AIDS.

-Visionledd partners with the local church in Africa, training leaders and pastors on the foundations of the Christian faith and how to live biblically.
-Visionledd seeks to motivate, educate, equip, empower and facilitate connections that bring about positive transformation through biblical teachings and practical care in African communities suffering from the devastating effects of HIV/AIDS.
+WOW partners with the local church in Africa, training leaders and pastors on the foundations of the Christian faith and how to live biblically.
+WOW seeks to motivate, educate, equip, empower and facilitate connections that bring about positive transformation through biblical teachings and practical care in African communities suffering from the devastating effects of HIV/AIDS.